sontol/secp256k1evm/README.md

 # secp256k1evm
 Partial Reimplementation of libsecp256k1 in EVM

-Designed to Work with ETHASM
+Designed to Work with ETHASM (mine, not the pyton one)

 1. Group Double takes 4 uint256 parameters: x, y, z and infinity and output 4 parameters x, y, z, and infinity of the double (X coordinate = x/z^2, Y coordinate = y/z^3).
 2. Group Add takes 8 parameters: x1, y1, z1, infinity1, x2, y2, z2, infinity2 and output 4 parameters x, y, z, and infinity of the addition result